Master of Beauty

 Lino Tagliapietra said, “I think in glass.
 I think about the material, the fire, the technique, the movement.”
 His thoughts become the basis for extraordinary sculptures, a selection of which will be on view in Lino Tagliapietra: Master of Beauty.

-Lino Tagliapietra: Master of Beauty features more than 25 pieces created since 2000 with examples from several of his most important series, including Batman, Dinosaur, and his wall installations.
+Lino Tagliapietra: Master of Beauty features more than 40 pieces created over the last 20 years with examples from several of his most important series, including Batman, Dinosaur, and his wall installations.

 Organized by the Montgomery Museum of Fine Arts.